benastan/quick-move-file/README.md

 # Quick Move File

-This package provides the following commands
+This package provides the following commands, any of which can be disabled in package settings or your config file:

 - **Quick Move File**